 A French drain has a relatively quick installation process compared to other systems.
 Other benefits of French drains include getting rid of standing water, controlling erosion, and minimizing toxic rainwater runoff.

 Professional installation can take as little as 6 hours.
 If you’re doing it yourself, expect to spend the whole weekend.

-In total, DIY French drain installation costs about $270-$350 for a 20-foot drainage system, including trencher rental.
-That comes out to $13.50-$17.50 per foot.
+In total, DIY French drain installation costs around $528 for a 25-foot drainage system, including trencher rental, tools, and supplies.
+That comes out to around $21.12 per linear foot.

 Here’s how that cost breaks down:

 |DIY equipment||Average cost|

 |Renting a sod cutter for a day (or use a shovel)||$110|